 Written in an approachable style with an eye-catching design, the book is a useful reference for politicians and leaders in keeping up-to-date with new and exciting developments in Australian research.

 Having your story told in this publication is a great way to promote your organisation’s research, prize winners or top scientists to many key people in the media, science and science policy.

+Each story is roughly 250 words long, and is accompanied by an image.
 We write the stories for you—all you need to do is tell us what you’d like to include in the publication, and give us the scientist’s contact details.
 We only publish text you (and/or your scientist) has approved, and either use an image you supply (with appropriate credit) or an appropriate stock photo.

 Each story includes the scientist’s or representative’s contact details to enable interested people to follow up with your organisation.